 Earl Strinden had a motto that served him well during his three-decade career in politics.
 He thinks every politician should be reminded of it daily: “Fame is a vapor.
 Popularity is most often a mistake.
 It is strength of character that has true and lasting meaning.”

-Strinden’s fondness for Concordia, where son Tom ’84 earned his premedicine degree, also remains strong.
+Strinden’s fondness for Concordia, where son Tom ’84 earned his pre-medicine degree, also remains strong.
 “Concordia is a tremendous family.
-I made great friend there and I always had the highest regard for Dr. (Joseph) Knutson.
+I made great friends there and I always had the highest regard for Dr. (Joseph) Knutson.
 You can’t help but be influenced by people you admire and respect, especially when you see the strength of their character.”